vicharak-in/shrike-lite/_sources/getting_started.md.txt

    1. Connect the board from the bottom right corner of Thonny IDE.
    2. Go to file view mode in the thonny to see the rp2040 as a file system.

-### 4. Flashing the bitstream
+### 5. Flashing the bitstream

+The bitstream needs to be copied to the Shrike Mass storage part this is a simple copy process same way as copying a file to a USB drive.

+Or you can use this way --
-Now you should see both the your pc and rp2040 file's on the left windows now we have to transfer the led_blink.bin file to the rp2040.
+You should in thonny see both the your pc and rp2040 file's on the left windows now we have to transfer the led_blink.bin file to the rp2040.
 To do so find the file on your system then right click and upload.

 Now we will have to flash this file to the fpga to do so we will use the function